oparios/OpinerUsageSummTSE/README.md

-# OpinerUsageSummTSE
+# Summarizing API Usage Scenarios from Crowd-Sourced Documentation
-Online appendix for the TSE submission
+Online appendix for the TSE submission.